House of Protection EP "GALORE"

 By Riley Hunter

-Joining the Red Bull Records roster after their recent departure from Fever 333, Aric Improta (Night Verses) and Stephen Harrison (The Chariot) form House of Protection and take their extensive background as boundary-pushing live musicians to the next level.
+Joining the Red Bull Records roster after their recent departure from Fever 333, Aric Improta (Night Verses) and Stephen Harrison (The Chariot) form House of Protection and take their extensive background as boundary-pushing live musicians to the next level with their debut EP, "GALORE."

 The duo is combining the sonic forces of punk, electronic, and hardcore.
 Built on a shared vision to forge a safe space for self-expression and limitless creativity, the band’s ethos can be felt in their ambitious sound and frenetic visuals.